vosaul/status.im/content/status.md

 params | Define all the possible inputs to your command.
 Requires an array holding an object, with possible parameters `name`, `placeholder`, `suggestions`, and one of the `status.types`, which are: `status.types.TEXT`, `status.types.NUMBER`, `status.types.PHONE`, and `status.types.PASSWORD`. preview | Defines what your user will see as a result of *their* action, before any other response.
 The preview parameter takes a function, which should return a `status.component`. shortPreview | While `preview` controls how your command appears within your DApp’s chat interface, `short-preview` controls how your commands get shown in the list of chats, before your users tap on your chat. `short-prview` expects two params: `icon` and `params`.
-onSend | A self-explanatory param that takes a function whcih will be executed when the user presses the “send” button.
+onSend | A self-explanatory param that takes a function whcih will be executed when the user presses the "send" button.
 It will return a map that should contain a `markup` value.
 If you specify this function, there will be no way to send a command to the chat and, in this case, the area (it’s called the `result-box`) with a specified markup will be displayed instead. fullscreen | If your command has suggestions, this param controls whether that list of suggestions expands to fill the entire screen.
 See the interactive suggestion area tutorial for more. request | This will allow you to request any action from the user, such as a phone number, password, confirmation to send Ether etc. Used with the `executeImmediately` option set to `true`, it will create a message the user can tap on an execute immediately. executeImmediately (Boolean) | If true, this means that the **response** will be executed immediately when you press on it.
-For instance, when you see a response in a chat, you don’t have to type something — you just need to press on a response and it will be executed right after that. sequentialParams (Boolean) | Specifies the way command arguments will be “requested”.
+For instance, when you see a response in a chat, you don’t have to type something — you just need to press on a response and it will be executed right after that. sequentialParams (Boolean) | Specifies the way command arguments will be "requested".
 The default approach (`sequentialParams = false`) is to type a command this way: `/send 0.1 ETH somebody`, where `0.1`, `ETH` and `somebody` are arguments.
 However, there may be situations when you want to ask each argument separately.
 You can see the difference by executing `/password` command; it asks you for a password and, only after the user has provided one, requests confirmation.
 Currently there is one limitation — you can use argument types (`type` value) only for `sequentialParams`, and if you want to (for example) hide the argument input, you should use `sequentialParams` handler (!= null) | Of course, you probably want the command to do something when your users call it!
 The `handler` parameter takes a function to accomplish this.
 For instance, suppose your user inputs `/hello howdy`.
-“Howdy” is a valid string, and will pass the `hello` validator.
+"Howdy" is a valid string, and will pass the `hello` validator.
 From there, your handler could take over to send this greeting to another user: `handler: web3.shh.post(params.hello)`.

 ## status.response